Vyral/brandi-adkins/_drafts/selling-your-home-with-an-old-roof.md

 {% include youtube.html %}

-If you are trying to sell your home but the roof is old, find out what you should do about it here.
+<center>If you are trying to sell your home but the roof is old, find out what you should do about it here.</center>

 I currently have a listing where the seller’s roof is 18 years old. **It’s going to be difficult for the new buyers to insure an old roof**.
 So, we had a roofer that I trust go out and take a look at it.
 We wanted to see if there was any hail damage, or if its repairability or insurability was beyond the point that anything can be done.
 On a roof that age, when you’re making small repairs and patches, you’re actually damaging the roof even further because you’re disrupting the structure of what’s already there.